vvasu10903/RepData_PeerAssessment1/PA1_template.md

 ## Synopsis

-This assignment presents the analysis of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
+This assignment presents the analysis of data about personal movements using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
 These type of devices are part of the "quantified self" movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 We are given a large amount of data from a personal activity monitoring device.

 The data represents the number of steps taken by an anonymous individual reported every 5-minute interval over 24 hours in a day.
 The total data was collected over two months or 61 days.
 This report analyzes the data using R and answers several multipart questions as part of this assignment.

 ## Questions